2021 Atlantic hurricane season: Hurricane Grace

 Because Grace weakened to a tropical depression before reaching the Leeward Islands, only light winds and rainfall occurred there.
 In the Dominican Republic, flooding damaged about 500 homes and displaced over 2,400 people.
 Grace also brought flooding to Haiti - especially the Sud-Est department - just days after the country experienced a devastating earthquake, which killed more than 2,200 people.
-Grace caused at least four fatalities occurred in Haiti, although the death toll may be higher given the short time elapsed between the storm and the earthquake.
+Grace caused at least four fatalities in Haiti, although the death toll may have been higher given the short time that elapsed between the storm and the earthquake.
 Jamaica observed sustained tropical storm-force winds, causing about 100,000 electrical customers to lose power and damaging some structures.
 Additionally, up to 14.07 in of rain fell at Bois Content, inundating more than 600 ha of banana and plantain crops and collapsing a bridge.
 In the Cayman Islands, tropical storm-force sustained winds and hurricane-force gusts damaged several buildings and residences and left more than 27,000 electrical customers without power on Grand Cayman alone.
 Grace's passage across the Yucatán Peninsula caused nearly 700,000 customers to lose electricity.
 High winds also downed many trees and power lines while causing minor damage to 20 schools and some other structures.
 The storm's second landfall in Mexico left significant impact in Hidalgo, Puebla, and Veracruz, with 110,000 homes damaged in the three states combined due to flooding, mudslides, and strong winds.
 Puebla and Veracruz also sustained extensive crop losses, with the latter reporting damage to about 200,000 ha of bananas, beans, citrus, and corn.
 Additionally, the hurricane damaged approximately 3,000 schools in Veracruz.
 Thirteen fatalities occurred in Mexico.
 Overall, Grace was responsible for 17 deaths and $513 million in damage.